lakshaykumar098/N-Guard/README.md

-# Intrusion Detection and Prevention System (IDS/IPS)
+# N-Guard (Intrusion Detection and Prevention System)

 Welcome to **N-Guard** – a robust Python-based Intrusion Detection and Prevention System (IDS/IPS) designed to monitor, detect, and respond to malicious activities within your network.